Acid Reflux in Babies – How You Can Help.

-When my baby boy was about three weeks old, something was severely bothering him.
+When my baby boy was only a few weeks old, something was severely bothering him.
 He was obviously hungry, but did not want to eat, and he cried as if he was in pain.
-Watching his behavior to figure out were the problem lied, I finally came to the conclusion: It must be reflux!
+Watching his behavior to figure out were the problem lied, I finally came to the conclusion: It was acid reflux!
 Find out if your baby is suffering from reflux and what you can do about it.

 Disclosure: This post contains affiliate links.
 As an affiliate, I may receive a commission on qualifying purchases, at no extra cost to you.
 Learn more.